risc0/risc0-foundry-template/README.md

 ```

 ## Next Steps
-To build a basic Bonsai project, you'll need to make changes in two folders:
+To build your application, you'll need to make changes in two folders:
 - write the code you want proven in the [methods] folder
 - write the on-chain part of your project in the [contracts] folder